 Susan Boyles focuses her practice on business litigation and insurance coverage disputes.
-She regularly represents clients before state and federal court judges throughout North Carolina, on both the trial and appellate court levels.
+She regularly represents clients in state and federal courts throughout North Carolina, on both the trial and appellate court levels.
 She is also a certified mediator for North Carolina Superior Court cases by the North Carolina Dispute Resolution Commission.

 Ms. Boyles takes ownership of her client’s problems and works to find the most cost-effective way to solve them.
 She analyzes the legal issues alongside the practical and business implications and partners with clients to accomplish their goals.
-She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation and Personal Injury Litigation in 2018 and the 11 years immediately preceding.
-She was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and also in 2017 for Insurance Law by The Best Lawyers in America®.
-In 2014 and 2016, she was recommended by Legal 500 US in the area of Trade Secrets Litigation.
-Ms. Boyles was recognized as a member of the inaugural class of the North Carolina Pro Bono Honor Society for providing more than 50 hours of pro bono legal service in 2016 and 2017.
+She was recognized in The Best Lawyers in America® for Commercial Litigation, Insurance Law, Banking & Finance Litigation, Insurance Litigation, and Personal Injury Litigation in 2022 and the 15 years immediately preceding.
+Ms. Boyles was also named a 2016 and 2018 “Greensboro Lawyer of the Year” in the area of Insurance Litigation and in 2017 for Insurance Law, a 2020 "Triad Lawyer of the Year" for Insurance Law, and a 2021 "Triad Lawyer of the Year" for Insurance Litigation by The Best Lawyers in America®.
+She was recognized as a North Carolina "Super Lawyer" for Business Litigation in 2021 and 2022 by Super Lawyers magazine.
+In 2014, 2016 and 2017, Ms. Boyles was recommended by Legal 500 US in the area of Trade Secrets Litigation.
+She regularly provides pro bono legal services focused on the needs of children through the Children's Law Center of Central North Carolina and the Legal Aid of North Carolina.

 Represented Family Dollar as the plaintiff in a breach of contract and unfair and deceptive trade practices case arising from a vendor’s premature termination of a contract and failure to pay for accrued rebate hours.
 Family Dollar Operations, Inc. v.
 Driveline Retail Merchandising, Inc., No. 3:17-cv-00054-FDW-DSC (W.D.N.C.).

-Representing P&L Development LLC as the plaintiff in ongoing litigation arising from supplier’s failure to provide products under requirements contracts for generic pharmaceutical products.
-Claims include breach of contracts and unfair and deceptive trade practices.
+Filed litigation on behalf of P&L Development LLC after its supplier failed to provide products under multiple requirements contracts for generic pharmaceutical products.
 The firm obtained a Temporary Restraining Order and Preliminary Injunction requiring the defendant to ship products to our client.
 P&L Development LLC v.
 Bionpharma Inc., No. 1:17-cv-1154-NCT-JLW (M.D.N.C.).

 Defended Western Union and related entities in multiple putative class action cases alleging violations of the Fair Debt Collection Practices Act.
 The firm was successful in obtaining orders of dismissal in all cases.
 Carmen Woods, et al. v.
 Santander Consumer USA, Inc., et al., Civil Action No. 2:14-CV-02104 (N.D.
 Ala.); Contonius Gill and Raymond Bell, et al. v.
 Western Union Business Solutions (USA), LLC, Civil Action No. 14-CV-1066 (W.D.N.C.); Timmy Fontenot v.
 Santander Consumer USA, Inc., et al., Civil Action No. H-15-1884 (N.D.
 Tex.); April Lindblom v.
 Santander Consumer USA Inc., et al., Civil Action No. 1:15-CV-00990-LJO-BAM (E.D.
 Cal.); Harold McWhorter and Robert Fielder, on behalf of themselves and all others similarly situated v.
 Ocwen Loan Servicing, LLC and Western Union Business Solutions (USA) LLC, Civil Action No. 2:15-cv-01831-MHH, (N.D.
 Ala.).